When is the Best Time to Visit the Egyptian Pyramids in 2026?

 4. Eid Al Ghetass

 Eid Al Ghetass is a famous festival in Egypt.
-The festival, celebrated in January, shows us the religious harmony in Egypt.
+The festival, celebrated in January, showcases religious harmony in Egypt.
 Eid Al Ghetass is also discussed in the Holy Qur’an.
-The celebration is celebrated from ancient times to today.
+The celebration has been celebrated from ancient times to today.
 On that day, they marched out on the street.
 On this occasion, they repair traditional sweets.

 Read What is the best tipping policy in Barcelona, Spain